Newcoin-Foundation/newcoin.daos-js/README.md

 // standard import
 const { ActionGenerator, ChainApi } = require("newcoindaos");
 // ES6 import
-import { ActionGenerator, ChainApi } from "newcoindaos"
+import { ActionGenerator, ChainApi } from "newcoindaos";
 ```

 ## Documentation

-### RpcApi
+### ChainApi

 Uses only native nodeos calls to chain api plugin.

 ### ActionGenerator

 Helper class to construct contract actions which can be pushed on chain with eosjs.